Reducing the cost of production downtime in the confectionery industry

-Finding the right fit when it comes to coding and marking confectionery products is key to avoiding bottlenecks in the production line.
+Finding the right fit when it comes to coding and marking products is key to avoiding bottlenecks in the production line and improving confectionery manufacturing efficiency.
 The best option will depend on your company's own individual needs.
 To avoid downtime, think about reliability of the equipment you’re looking at and select one that prioritises uptime.

 Here are some things you’ll want to consider:

 - Will your coder perform reliably if there is sugar dust on your production line?
 Ensure your coder is IP65 protected to maintain your printer uptime

 - Similarly, IP55 rated stainless steel enclosures are ideal for food production lines where washdowns are performed – IP55 will protect your printer from water ingress and ensure a first time start after every washdown

 - How easy is it to make code changes?
 Given the increased number of shorter runs in the confectionery industry, your coder needs to have a simple user interface, with only a few button presses for each code change, saving you time between production runs

 - How frequently does your coder need servicing?
 Printers with up to two years between services will minimise your downtime